JasonJiaxiangLi/decen_mpi4py/README.md

 ```

 ## About results and plots
-The ``results" folder contains all the experiment results for plotting, and the Jupyter notebooks beginning with "plots" .
-Note: we plot before we name all the algorithms, so the names are not very consistent with the paper.
+The "results" folder contains all the experiment results for plotting, and the Jupyter notebooks beginning with "plots" .
+Note: we plot before we name all the algorithms, so the names are not very consistent.